elk-audio/elk-docs/docs/html/_sources/documents/sushi_configuration_format.md.txt

     * **“channel”** - Only route MIDI data with this particular channel.
 Valid options are integers 0-15 and “all”, which passes all channels.
     * **“plugin”** - Name of the plugin to route program changes to.

+## Open Sound Control Connections

+**"osc"** -  Open Sound Control (OSC) notifications from processors.

+Here you can enable OSC messages to be transmitted from Sushi, whenever a processor's internal parameter is changed - for example, the level parameters of the internal Peak Meter plugin.

+This works in two ways, either all, or only specific processors, are enabled.
+The below two all/processor entries are thus mutually exclusive, and cannot coexist in a configuration:

+- **"enable_all_outputs"** - Set this to true, for all possible OSC notifications, from all processors, to be transmitter.
+- **"enable_processor_outputs"** - Enable the OSC notifications for the specific processors.
+This is a list of entries with fields:
+  - **"processor"** - The name of the track or plugin to connect from.
+    - **"parameter_blocklist"** - A list of parameters of the processor, which should not trigger notifications.
+      - **"parameter"** - The name of the parameter to block the OSC output from.

 ## Control voltage and Gate connections

 **"cv\_control"** - Control Voltage (CV) and Gate connections to and from tracks and plugins.

 * **"cv\_inputs"** - Connect a CV input to parameter changes.
 Values from the selected CV input will be converted to parameter changes on the selected parameter.
 A list of routing objects with the following members: